Last Updated on January 10, 2025 by Steph

 Looking back on our trip, I’m so glad we decided to finish our camper van time on the Great Ocean Road.
 The scenery is breathtaking and we didn’t see anything like it on the rest of our trip.
 Koalas were a definite highlight as well as the town of Robe.

 This is a very easy drive from Melbourne and can be done with a van or a car.
-I wouldn’t recommend the bus tours because they try and fit it all in within one day, but if you want to see the highlights and are short on time – it’s an option.
+I wouldn’t recommend the bus tours because they try to fit it all in within one day, but if you want to see the highlights and are short on time – it’s an option.
 I would recommend Phillip Island or the Yarra Valley before the Great Ocean Road, but everyone is different.